 To some people age really is just a number.
 If that’s you, you’re one of the lucky ones.
 You’ll find it interesting to spot the changes in your skin tone and texture.
 On the other hand, if you find looking back at old photos of you on your wedding day a rather bittersweet experience now, facial injectables could be an easy solution to refresh your appearance.

 When we’re in our 40’s more expensive cosmetic products and creams can help to keep the appearance of fine lines and wrinkles at bay to some degree.
-We learn how to disguise and detract from them rather well, with hair styles that cover telltale “tramlines” on our foreheads, carefully-chosen necklines and accessories to cover any “rings” that appear naturally as the skin on our necks loses its elasticity.
+We learn how to disguise and detract from them rather well, with hairstyles that cover telltale “tramlines” on our foreheads, carefully-chosen necklines and accessories to cover any “rings” that appear naturally as the skin on our necks lose their elasticity.

 Do you recognise yourself in that description?
 Then it’s not “vanity” that makes you want to present your best appearance but rather a sense of pride in looking as good as you can, whatever your age.
 In 2012, a survey of 2000 women in the UK named modern push-up bras on their Top 10 list of the most influential inventions that had changed their lives.
 Whilst other appearance-enhancing products like Botox and fillers didn’t appear on the list, the same women also voted for the contraceptive pill and the washing machine, indicating it’s perfectly possible to be concerned with your appearance without losing a grip on the realities of modern life!